While visiting Paris, I couldn't help but notice the beauty of the French women. I picked up on a few things to share

 OOH LA LA.
 You look beautiful!

-The look is effortless, natural and healthy, not overly processed.
+The look is effortless, natural, and healthy, not overly processed.
 If the hair looks untouchable, it is not the French girl look.
 The French are known for wanting to look as natural as possible and yet not boring.
-Hair care products with less detergents and chemicals will help the hair grow strong and healthy.
+Haircare products with fewer detergents and chemicals will help the hair grow strong and healthy.
 Frequent cuts/trims help keep the style of the hair and reduce split ends; every four to five weeks.

 - Long, straight hair with a touch of shine and Kerastase Volumactive Mousse looks free-flowing and goddess-like.
 A round brush can be used at the ends to give a more natural, feminine look after washing and drying.

 - Tousled yet smooth and natural-looking is chic and easy to maintain, which is a vital French girl prerequisite.
 A touch of your favorite hair gloss gives texture and shine.
 Rub a small amount on your finger-tips and lightly run it through bangs, sides that frame your face, and viola!

 - If in a rush, and yet you want to look fresh and elegant, a simple French twist or chignon will do the trick.
 For a more formal occasion, use vintage combs/pins/feathers/lace to give a chic French twist.